awe-chute/wxapp/README.md

 # wxapp
 1.)
 Create a base Amazon Linux AMI with node js, npm, and git installed.
-Reference the AMI ID in the CloudFormation template.
+Reference the AMI ID in the CloudFormation template (wxapp.yaml).

 2.)
 Run the template in CloudFormation.
 This creates the EC2 instance that hosts the four wxapp processes.